Grease Trap Maintenance and Compliance in Florida:

-Restaurants have and need a grease trap.
-Wastewater flowing from restaurants or other types of commercial facilities that produce fats, oils, and grease are required to have a grease trap or multiple grease traps in line to the sewer system.
-Grease traps are designed to intercept the flow of FOG (Fats, Oils, and Grease) to the wastewater treatment plants who do not want this product in their waste streams.
-They are 70-90% effective in capturing the FOG.
+All restaurants have and need a grease trap.
+To illustrate, wastewater flowing from restaurants or other types of commercial facilities that produce fats, oils, and grease are required to have a grease trap or multiple grease traps in line to the sewer system.
+The design of a grease trap intercepts the flow of FOG (Fats, Oils, and Grease) to the wastewater treatment plants.
+The goal is to prevent these products from entering the waste streams.
+A grease trap is 70-90% effective in capturing the FOG (Fats, Oils, and Grease).

-These grease traps/interceptors are usually about 1,200 gallons in size constructed of concrete or plastic and are installed underground just outside the commercial facility using them, sometimes in series of 2 or 3 tanks as required.
-Grease traps are always full except just after pumping.
-As the wastewater flows through it impacts against an inlet tee designed to decrease stirring up the wastes in the tank.
-As wastewater flows in, an equal amount flows out the other side through the outlet and on through the sewer system.
-In between is a baffle in the tank which keeps most of the solids and floating scum on the inlet side of the tank.
+These grease traps/interceptors are usually about 1,200 gallons in size and made of concrete or plastic.
+Some grease traps can be as large as 3,200 gallons.
+A grease trap is installed underground, just outside the commercial facility using them.
+Sometimes there is a series of 2 or 3 tanks, depending on the facility requirements.
+However, grease traps are always full, except after pumping has occurred.
+As the wastewater flows through the grease trap it impacts against an inlet tee designed to decrease stirring up the wastes in the tank.
+Then, as the wastewater flows in, an equal amount flows out of the other side through the outlet and on through the sewer system.
+In between this area is a baffle in the tank which keeps most of the solids and floating scum on the inlet side of the tank.